slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### Applied knowledge

 However action not knowledge leads to [success](chapter_appendix.md#on-success).
-If you are not constantly taking action on the new information that you are learning then it's just educational porn.
+If you are not constantly taking action on the new information that you are learning then it’s just educational porn.

 > *'Seek knowledge.
 Knowledge and Courage are the elements of Greatness.
 Wisdom and strength, eyes and hands.
 Knowledge without courage is sterile.' -- Balthasar Gracian*